 Tax Auto Pay OptionPrint our form, mail or drop it off at our offices and we will process the tax payment automatically from your bank account on each due date.

 Ph: 802-985-5110 for more information.

-Taxes are due August 15th, November 15th, and March 15th, unless these dates fall on a weekend or holiday and then they will be due the next business day.
+Taxes are due September 15th (for 2020 only), November 16th, 2020, and March 15th, 2021 unless these dates fall on a weekend or holiday and then they will be due the next business day.
 Postmarks of the due date will be accepted.
 However, a US Post Office postmark must be clearly shown.

 By law, only one tax bill is mailed out each year, in mid July, to the owner and address of record, in the assessor's office as of April 1st.
 If you purchased property in Shelburne after April 1st of any year you will not receive a tax bill in your name until after the following year.
 Failure to receive a bill does not relieve the property owner of responsibility for paying the taxes when they become due and payable, nor does it relieve the addition of penalties and interest as required by law.
 The assessor's office must be notified in writing of any address changes.
 If you did not receive a copy of the tax bill at the time of the property closing, please stop by the tax collector’s office, and a copy will be made for you.

 The property tax bill includes taxes for the fiscal year July 1 through June 30.
 Taxes are payable in three equal installments.
 The first installment covers the period from July 1st to October 31st.
 The second installment payment covers the period from November 1st to February 28th (or 29th).
 The third installment payment covers the period from March 1st to June 30th.

 Transfer of Property

 If a property is sold, it is the seller's responsibility to forward the bill to the new owner, and it is the new owner's responsibility to take note as to when the tax installments are due and payable.